nadjascodejourney/scrollr3fproject/README.md

 ## Features

 - Scroll-Based Animations: Interactive 3D animations controlled by scrolling
+- Including particles with a custom calculated Positions Array and 3D-Objects with scroll-based movements
-- Including particles, 3D objects, and an Overlay to display HTML in front of the Canvas
+- Overlay outside of the Canvas to display HTML in front of the Canvas
 - Responsive Camera Behavior: The camera dynamically responds to mouse movements and scrolling (i.e. parallax effect)
 - It works responsive on different sizes